sengexyz/senge-xyz.github.io/about/index.md

 ---
 layout: about
 lang: en
-title: About - Senge Network
+title: About - Senge XYZ
 ---